K0nz/LeitorEPUB/README.md

 This free tool registers the modern Windows Natural Voices (OneCore) into the legacy SAPI system, making them available in Leitor EPUB and any other SAPI-compatible application.

-### How to install NaturalVoiceSAPIAdapter:

-1. Download the latest release from https://github.com/gexgd0419/NaturalVoiceSAPIAdapter/releases
-2. Run `NaturalVoiceSAPIAdapter.exe`
-3. Click **"Register All"** to register all available natural voices
-4. Restart Leitor EPUB

-Now Francisca, Aria, and other natural voices will appear in the voice selection dialog.

 ## How to Use

 1. Open **File > Open EPUB** and select your `.epub` file